-In October during Breast Cancer Awareness month, EBONY.com honors prominent figures who have survived their battle with the disease, including Good Morning America host Robin Roberts and actor Richard Roundtree, most known for his role as Shaft.
+During October, Breast Cancer Awareness month, EBONY.com honors prominent figures who have survived their battle with the disease, including Good Morning America host Robin Roberts and actor Richard Roundtree, best known for his role as Shaft.

 Roberts was diagnosed with an early form of breast cancer in 2007.